LukeWait/math-quiz-app/README.md

-# Math Quiz LAN App
+# Math Quiz Server/Client App
 ## Description
-The Math Quiz LAN App is a C# solution comprising two applications designed for real-time server-client communication in a math quiz environment.
+A C# solution comprising two applications designed for real-time server-client communication in a math quiz environment.
 It utilizes binary tree manipulation techniques for managing quiz questions, providing a seamless experience for instructors and students.
 The application features a custom message box for alerts and information, along with various question traversal display options.
 Additionally, unit tests using NUnit ensure the core functionalities are validated.

 ### Features
 - Real-time server-client communication for a math quiz application.